 How to Get Blockchains Talking

-As new blockchains and other distributed ledger systems are coming up, there are assumptions being made that they will open the door to a new global financial system that works like the internet, except instead of moving around little packets of information, they’ll move money.
+As new blockchain and other distributed ledger systems are coming up, there are assumptions being made that they will open the door to a new global financial system that works like the internet, except instead of moving around little packets of information, they’ll move money.
 But the only problem is that at the moment, blockchains don’t talk to each other.

 All these blockchains keep multiplying, but they aren’t really being organized in some umbrella system.
 Thomas Hardjono of MIT’s connection science program says that this scene is similar to the pre-internet days of the 1960s and 1970s when there were several separate and unrelated technical approaches to constructing computer networks.
 Like then, he says, the key to making this work is to discover a way to make these individual systems work together.